-If you're a photographer in need of serious zoom range but don't want to spend a fortune on a mirrorless or DSLR camera and a compatible telephoto lens, a bridge camera can be a good solution.
+If you're a photographer in need of serious zoom range but don't want to spend a fortune on an interchangeable lens camera and compatible telephoto lens, a bridge camera can be a good solution.
 While their smaller sensors don't offer the same level of image quality as most APS-C and full-frame cameras, they combine the simple usability of a compact point-and-shoot with unparalleled zoom range, making them a good fit for casual wildlife and sports photography or astrophotography.

 We've tested over 70 cameras, and below you'll find our recommendations for the best cameras with zoom lenses to buy.
 These picks were selected not only based on their overall performance but also their feature set and price.
 You can also check our recommendations for the best point-and-shoot cameras, the best cameras for wildlife photography, and the best cameras for beginners.